An ecommerce business is a fabulous lifestyle business model that you can start and run from your kitchen table or a beach in Fiji.

 3. Beware of trends.
 By definition, that means something that’s hot right now, but may not be in a few months time.
 Here’s a great quote from Jeff Bezos of Amazon;

 “I very frequently get the question: ‘What’s going to change in the next 10 years?’
 And that is a very interesting question; it’s a very common one.
 I almost never get the question: ‘What’s not going to change in the next 10 years?’
-And I submit to you that that second question is actually the more important of the two — because you can build a business strategy around the things that are stable in time.
+And I submit to you that that second question is actually the more important of the two — because you can build an online business strategy around the things that are stable in time.
 When you have something that you know is true, even over the long term, you can afford to put a lot of energy into it.”